aaron868/dota-model/README.md

 # dota-model

+## Version Control
+I had planned to maintain older version of the library via branches but this has proved too cumbersome.
+From now on the master branch will have the latest version of the Dota stats.

 ## Overview
 This library provides a simple Java API for the Dota 2 VPK file data.
 This includes: